microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

 - `/PRMetrics.Size`: A string representing the size indicator, e.g. `XS`.
 - `/PRMetrics.TestCoverage`: A Boolean value indicating whether the test coverage is deemed sufficient.
-If no test coverage is expected (i.e. if the test factor parameter is set to `0.0`), this property will not be present.
+If no test coverage is expected (i.e. if the test factor input is set to `0.0`), this property will not be present.
 - `/PRMetrics.ProductCode`: An integer indicating the number of lines of product code added via the PR.
 - `/PRMetrics.TestCode`: An integer indicating the number of lines of test